Housing Information

 We believe that living on campus provides a supportive environment that will assist you in your successful integration into the Alverno College community.
 The following are policies for living on campus:

-• Requirement to live on campus: Alverno College requires all Weekday College students entering the College within one year of their high school graduation, who are single with no dependents, to live on campus for their first two semesters, unless the student is living with parents or a legal guardian.
+• Requirement to live on campus: Alverno College requires all Weekday College students entering the College within one year of their high school graduation, who are single with no dependents, to live on campus for their first two semesters unless the student is living with parents or a legal guardian.

 • Financial requirements: Students may not carry a balance from one semester to another.
 To occupy a room in the residence hall, balances must be paid in full.
-Occupancy and financial obligation to the College are in place for the entire academic year, or as long as you are enrolled.
+Occupancy and financial obligations to the College are in place for the entire academic year, or as long as you are enrolled.
 Rooms unclaimed by the end of the first week of class will be reassigned and you will forfeit your deposit.

 • Full-time student requirement: Students must be regularly attending classes full time in order to live on campus.
 This means they must be registered for and regularly attending 12 or more credits as an undergraduate student (six or more credits as a graduate student) at all times during the semester.